dherzog02/gcd-project/CodeBook.md

 write.table(tidyData, row.name = FALSE, file = "tidyData.txt")

-*Note: The write.table function actually uses "row.names" argument.
-The instructions for the project indicate "row.name" which is used because it is a partial match for the correct argument.*
+*Note: The write.table function actually has a "row.names" argument.
+The instructions for the project indicate that the write.table function should be called with "row.name=FALSE" which works because it is a partial match for the argument.*

 filtData is the combined & filtered data set that is the result of the first four steps of the Getting and Cleaning Data Course project.
 A second data table is created called tidyData that meets the requirements of step 5.

-The data can be read into R using the following, assuming that tidyData.txt has been downloaded into the working directory:
+The data can be read into R using the following code, assuming that tidyData.txt has been downloaded into the working directory:

 tidyCopy <- read.table(file = "tidyData.txt", header =  TRUE, colClasses = c("factor","factor","character","numeric"))